Barthel Index

 Step 2: Prepare for assessment

-Gather the necessary materials, such as the BI scoring form, pen or pencil, and assistive devices the patient typically uses.
-Ensure a quiet and comfortable environment for the assessment.
+Download the Barthel Index template from Carepatron by clicking the "Use template" button.
+This allows you to customize our Barthel Index template for your practice.
+For a PDF copy, you can also click "Download."
+Next, gather other necessary materials, such as a pen or pencil and any assistive devices the patient typically uses.
+Ensure the assessment takes place in a quiet and comfortable environment.
 Introduce the purpose of the assessment to the patient and obtain their consent for the direct observation process.

 Step 3: Conduct the assessment